sadmanca/ece344/README.md

 - Servers need to bind to an address, listen, and accept connections
 - Clients need to connect to an address

+## 15.5.
+SUMMARY
+Sockets are IPC across physical machines that enable networking, the basics are:
+- Sockets require an address (e.g. local and IPv4/IPv6)
+- There are two types of sockets: stream and datagram
+- Servers need to bind to an address, listen, and accept connections
+- Clients need to connect to an address